 Reference librarians are available to provide assistance with locating and using library resources and to answer questions about how to perform legal research.
 However, reference librarians may not interpret the law, recommend an attorney, or provide legal advice to library patrons.
 In addition, members of the public who visit the library may not solicit legal advice from law students or other library patrons.

 Wireless Network Access

 In accordance with the policies of LSU’s Information Technology Services department, the law library is not authorized to provide wireless Internet access to library patrons.
 However, visitors from eduroam institutions should feel free to logon while on the premises.
-Please direct any questions regarding the wireless internet access policy to the Director for the Law Library.
+Please direct any questions regarding the wireless internet access policy to the Interim Director for the Law Library.

 Copiers and Scanners